SiDiaC: Sinhala Diachronic Corpus: Methodology

 \subsection{Annotation by Written Date}

 The issue date of the identified books was clearly stated in the digital repository at \texttt{Natlib}.
 However, this does not imply that the books were actually written during those specified dates.
 In fact, a book could have been written centuries earlier, while the printed version was released much later.

+Document dating has become extensively recognised in computational sociology and studies within digital humanities~\cite{ren-etal-2023-time,baledent-etal-2020-dating,hellwig-2020-dating}.
+When compared to other dating tasks, historical text dating is more complex due to the absence of explicit temporal indicators (such as time expressions) that aid in determining the date a document was written~\cite{toner2019language,baledent-etal-2020-dating,hellwig-2020-dating}.
+It is clear that text dating, or the process of annotating the written date of a document, is an important task in diachronic studies~\cite{ansari2023diachronic, ren-etal-2023-time,favaro-etal-2022-towards}.

 Therefore, a comprehensive analysis was conducted to ensure that the written year of each book was accurately represented, ensuring that the resulting \texttt{SiDiaC} dataset accurately represents a proper diachronic corpus.

 Upon the recommendation of experts in Sinhala linguistics, we identified a comprehensive book on Sinhala literature that claims to encompass literature information from its inception until 1994 CE~\cite{Sannasgala_2009}.
 This text served as the primary reference for the establishment of the respective date anchors, employing both time periods and specific years as outlined.
 The date ranges identified in~\citet{Sannasgala_2009} correspond either to the period during which the book was authored or to the time period in which the author lived.